Future Islands: Musical style and influences

 Future Islands' music style has been tagged as synth-pop, but the band has routinely rejected that classification, considering themselves as "post-wave", by combining the romanticism of new wave with the power and drive of post-punk.
+Their music style has been also described as synth-rock and indie rock.

 The band's members came from very different musical backgrounds and sensibilities: Sam Herring grew up performing hip-hop, Gerrit Welmers was into punk rock and heavy metal and William Cashion was into indie rock, grunge, krautrock and new wave, so a lot of the band's synth-pop influences come from him.
 Cashion was also a big fan of The Cure and The Smashing Pumpkins, and was influenced by bassists Peter Hook from Joy Division and New Order, and Kim Deal from The Pixies and The Breeders.

 While Welmers and Herring found common ground through Danzig and Kool Keith, it was through Kraftwerk's "Trans-Europe Express" which was sampled by Afrika Bambaataa that Cashion and Herring found some common ground when forming the Art Lord & the Self-Portraits.
 They explained:

 "Our early influences were Kraftwerk and Joy Division and New Order, so it all kind of came from those sounds ...
 We were just using what we had at our disposal to create, and that were old Casio and Yamaha keyboards and a borrowed bass guitar, borrowed amps.
 We scraped together what we could to make music with, weird shakers and sound makers and stuff, and that just kind of led us down a road.
 These kinds of things defined us early on and we kept with that sound, kept painting with that palette."

 Herring named Orchestral Manoeuvres in the Dark (OMD) as "one of the biggest influences on Future Islands".
 He said of their 1983 album, Dazzle Ships, "We all just fell in love with it.
 We couldn't stop listening to it, and it really just became a huge inspiration and influence in creating our second album In Evening Air."
 Cashion affirmed that the entire band has drawn inspiration from OMD's "immense heart and soul".